mishani0x0ef/mishani0x0ef/README.md

 | Responsibilities | Maintaining existing and creating new microservices and web solutions.
 Communication with other scrum teams for service integrations. |
 | Tools and techs  | `.NET`, `ASP.NET`, `Web Forms`, `jQuery`, `KnockoutJS`, `Angular`, `TFS`                                                              |

+## 🎓 Education

+**MS in Computer Networks and Systems**

+Ivano-Frankivsk National Technical University of Oil and Gas, Institute of Information Technologies.

+Ukraine, Ivano-Frankivsk, 15 Karpatska St.

 <!--
 **mishani0x0ef/mishani0x0ef** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.